 Total Wellness Online Classes:

-It’s hard being stuck at home and out of your normal routine.
-Stay on track with your healthy habits by tuning in to of our FREE online 8-week Total Wellness classes.
-Classes meet live one hour a week for 8 weeks.
+Stay on track with your healthy habits by joining our FREE in-person or online 8-week Total Wellness classes.
+Classes meet one hour a week for 8 weeks.
 Lose weight and live better with OCCHD.
 Spaces are limited and pre-enrollment is required.
-Fall classes to be announced!
+Fall 2021 Class registration is available here.

 OCCHD Food Pantry Program:The Food Pantries are open Monday - Thursday 8:30am-4pm and Friday 8:30am-1pm at OCCHD's Northeast Regional Health and Wellness Campus (405-425-4373) and Southern Oaks Health and Wellness Campus (405-419-4031).
 Income restrictions apply.
 Please call for more information.